Skip to content

 Date

-As heatwaves become more frequent due to climate change, it’s vital that we make the elderly more comfortable.
+As heatwaves become more frequent due to climate change, nature-based solutions have a vital part to play.

-As temperatures in the UK begins to soar, civil engineers need to use their skills, knowledge, expertise and empathy to protect the elderly members of society.
+As temperatures in the UK soar, civil engineers need to use their skills, knowledge, expertise and empathy to protect communities.

-The elderly are usually less able to adapt to abrupt changes in temperature compared to younger people.
+Vulnerable members of society, the elderly in particular, are usually less able to adapt to abrupt changes in temperature.

 This leads to them having an increased chance of developing chronic medical conditions, which can change their body’s normal response to higher temperatures.